 I had an emotionally messy weekend.
 I finally realized that the holidays are officially HERE, and that I need to start planning my travel down to Portland, Oregon to honor my familial obligations.

 This did not sit well with me.
 It’s my first holiday season without my mom, who LOVED cooking, decorating and generally doing everything to make the season special.
 My dad and sister have never cared about the holidays as much as my mom and I, so things will definitely be different this year.
-This weekend I spent a lot of time anticipating how crappy things are going to be without her (fun, right?).
+This weekend I spent a lot of time anticipating how crappy things are going to be without her and starting getting my buttons pushed all on my own (fun, right?).